 Why (your grandmother might ask) would anyone want a small slow cooker?
 Because (we respectfully answer) people who live alone still deserve to enjoy delicious dips, meatballs, sauces and soups.
 It also has the one feature you look for in a quality small cooker: simplicity.
 The settings on this little workhorse are limited to Off, Low, High, and Warm—if you need anything simpler, you probably shouldn’t be in the kitchen at all.

-Ideal for party animals, Catholic families, and housemates who do that communal dinner thing, this classic Crock-Pot is big enough to bathe your dog in.
+Ideal for party animals, large families, and housemates who do that communal dinner thing, this classic Crock-Pot is big enough to bathe your dog in.
 To be clear, we don’t recommend that; you’re better off making a full week’s worth of meals in one shot, freezing them, and then doing it all over again with a new recipe.
 Voila!
 Expensive takeout habit broken.
 Aside from its formidable size, this cooker keeps dinner preparation super simple, with minimal setting options and a stoneware basin that you can just lift out of the pot and serve.
 Crock-Pot has been the slow cooker standard for decades, which means you can count on quality, durability, and 5-lb. roasts done to perfection with this bad boy.

 Are you the type who leaves wet clothes in the washer or forgets to turn the oven off?
 You’re the one Hamilton-Beach was thinking of when they designed the Set ’n Forget.
 The six-quart capacity of this cooker lets you roast a whole chicken or make enough pulled pork to feed your friends on game day, but even more importantly, its programmable features offer you the all-important virtue of flexibility.
 Which means you can leave the house, fall asleep on the couch, or queue up another episode of Battlestar Galactica, knowing that the Set ‘n Forget will automatically switch to warm once your food is done.
 So go on and keep slicing balls at the range—the Hamilton will have dinner waiting for you no matter when you get home.